 The University continues to implement cost-saving measures to redirect resources to high priority needs.
 For example, substantial funds are committed to financial aid in order to attract and retain students who have little or no resources to pay college costs.
 As we await capital and deferred maintenance funding, scarce operating resources have also been redirected to address repair and maintenance of campus facilities.
-The University maintains pride that its instructional programs continue to be recognized both nationally and internationally for their quality and value.

-FY2025 Operating Budget Request
+FY2026 Operating Budget Request